 Is there currently a class-action Roundup lawsuit?

-There is no class-action Roundup lawsuit.
-Each individual who has been harmed by this dangerous chemical has the right to file their own lawsuit, and McIntyre Law is helping people do just that.
+Thousands of Roundup cases were consolidated in a federal multidistrict litigation class-action suitHowever, each individual who has been harmed by this dangerous chemical still has the right to file their own lawsuit, and McIntyre Law is helping people do just that.
 This is a national issue— no matter where in the country you live, we can help.
 We’re based in America’s heartland and still believe in small-town service and values.
 You can call our founder Noble McIntyre anytime to talk about your case.

 What to Know Before You File a Lawsuit